 Physical Security Features

-In the gaming area had no noticeable security features.
-A small wiring closet off to the side appeared to handle the Matrix host.
+Inside the gaming area had no noticeable security features.
+A small wiring closet off to the side appears to handle the Matrix host.
 There appeared to be no passive alarm system, emergency sprinkler system, cameras, or panic button system.

 Technical Security Features